blockchain-certificates/cert-issuer/docs/index.md

 Welcome to cert-issuer's documentation
 ======================================
-The cert-issuer project issues digital certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
+The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
 [See the schema](https://github.com/blockchain-certificates/cert-schema)

 [Get the code](https://github.com/blockchain-certificates/cert-issuer)